Personal Finance News

 Picture for representational purpose only.
 The SSY interest rate has remained unchanged at 8.2% since April 1, 2024.
 Image: Shutterstock

-The scheme for girl child is currently offering 8.2% interest, which is higher than most fixed deposit interest rates offered by top banks like State Bank of India, HDFC Bank, ICICI Bank, Bank of Baroda, Punjab National Bank, and others.
+The scheme for girl child is offering 8.2% interest, which is higher than most fixed deposit interest rates offered by top banks like State Bank of India, HDFC Bank, ICICI Bank, Bank of Baroda, Punjab National Bank, and others.

 ⦁ The individual must be a resident citizen of India.